-Provided certain conditions met, there will be no tax or reporting implications.
+Provided certain conditions are met, there will be no tax or reporting implications.
 Where an employer funds a ‘fortuitous’ scholarship for an employee’s family member.
 This means that there must be no direct connection between the employee.
 Who is working for the employer and their family member getting the scholarship?

 A scholarship is ‘fortuitous’ if all the following apply: